Thursday, November 21, 2024

 PJP helps incarcerated writers and those in communities affected by incarceration tell stories about their world using the tools of journalism: gathering and testing facts and writing with nuance, texture and insight.
 PJP gives these individuals a way to exercise their minds and serve their prison communities, while gaining real-life skills for when they leave prison.

 “This is a major step toward prison writers getting recognized as real journalists doing real journalism work,” said Yukari Iwatani Kane, co-founder and co-executive editor of PJP.
-“As we pursue our goal to create the first nationwide network of prison journalists, this validation will mean an immense amount to our writers who are working in challenging environments to shed light on important, untold stories from behind the walls.”
+“As we pursue our goal to create the first nationwide network of prison journalists, this validation will mean an immense amount to our writers who are working in challenging environments to

 The organization asked Marcus Henderson, editor-in-chief of San Quentin News, who is also an editorial associate for PJP, to be the first chairperson of the chapter.